Thermo Fisher Scientific Price - GuruFocus.com

 The Offering is expected to close on or about November 21, 2022, subject to customary closing conditions.
-The notes will pay interest on a semi-annual basis.
+The notes will pay interest on an annual basis.

 Thermo Fisher intends to use the net proceeds from the sale of the notes for general corporate purposes, which may include the acquisition of companies or businesses, repayment and refinancing of debt, working capital and capital expenditures or the repurchase of its outstanding equity securities or it may temporarily invest the net proceeds in short-term, liquid investments until they are used for their ultimate purpose.

-The joint book-running managers for the Offering are BofA Securities, Inc., Citigroup Global Markets Inc. and Deutsche Bank Securities Inc.
+The joint book-running managers for the Offering are Citigroup Global Markets Limited, Deutsche Bank AG, London Branch and Merrill Lynch International.

 The Offering is being made pursuant to an effective registration statement on Form S-3 filed with the U.S. Securities and Exchange Commission (the “SEC”).
 Prospective investors should read the prospectus forming a part of that registration statement and the prospectus supplement related to the Offering and the other documents that Thermo Fisher has filed with the SEC for more complete information about Thermo Fisher and the Offering.
 These documents are available at no charge by visiting EDGAR on the SEC website at www.sec.gov.
-Alternatively, Thermo Fisher, the underwriters or any dealer participating in the Offering will arrange to send you the prospectus if you request it by calling BofA Securities, Inc. toll-free at 1-800-294-1322; Citigroup Global Markets Inc. toll-free at 1-800-831-9146; or Deutsche Bank Securities Inc. toll-free at 1-800-503-4611.
+Alternatively, Thermo Fisher, the underwriters or any dealer participating in the Offering will arrange to send you the prospectus if you request it by calling Citigroup Global Markets Limited at +1 800 831 9146, Deutsche Bank AG, London Branch at +1 800 503 4611 or Merrill Lynch International at +1 800 294 1322.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy the notes, nor shall there be any offer, solicitation or sale of the notes in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such jurisdiction.